jar398/communication/README.md

 # Communication

 You'll get the best results in the following if you consider the case where the agents are both robots (designed computers with sensors and actuators).
-For additional challenge consider animals (e.g. vervet monkeys).
-But the presentation is meant to apply, perhaps with more explanatory machinery, when the agents are humans.
+For additional challenge (and flaws), consider in sequence

+* programmers communicating with robots (programming and debugging)
+* animal signalling (e.g. vervet monkeys)
+* people communicating with people, in specific roles (doctor, building contractor, ...)
+* people communicating with people

 ## Communication system

 A communication system consists of agents connected by channels.
 The state of a channel is called a sentence (or message), i.e. a channel carries different sentences at different times.
 The state of a channel is controlled by one or more agents, and sensed by one or more agents.

 When an agent causes a particular sentence to become the state of a channel, it is "generating" the sentence.
-When an agent senses the state of a channel and acts contingently on that sentence, it is "interpreting" the sentence.
+When an agent senses the state of a channel and acts (even if only to change its own internal state), it is "interpreting" the sentence.
 Agent A generating S on C, followed by agent B interpreting S on C, is a "communication event".

+For a system to be a communication systemm, there must be at least one sentence (state) that is both generated and interpreted.

-Every channel has a quiescent state, i.e. one in which no generation is happening.
+(?)
+Every channel must have a quiescent state, i.e. one in which no generation or interpretation is happening.

 * I don't say that 'communication system' is an ontological category.
 It could be more of a role or an analytical structure, i.e. we look at the world and call out a few entities as being a 'communication system' in order to help begin and structure a discussion about them.
 In any case, if we don't have agents controlling and sensing a channel, we don't have a communication system.
 * I'm not prepared to define 'communication' and I'm not sure I need to.
 * By 'generate' and 'interpret' I mean to imply the agents' _involvement_ in selecting the sentence and choosing how to respond - not just in proximally relaying or transducing the channel state.
 A microphone, or video player, or mail carrier, is not generating or interpreting.
+* A 'sentence' could be a simple state such as a light being illuminated, or a complex state such as a paragraph.

 ## Meaning